 Job Positions | Analytical Chemist, Biomedical Scientist, Healthcare Scientist, Clinical Scientist, Clinical Research Associate, Forensic Scientist, Laboratory Technician, Toxicologist, etc. |

-An MS Biotechnology offers specialized knowledge, career advancement, and networking opportunities in the biomedical field.
+An MS in Biotechnology offers specialized knowledge, career advancement, and networking opportunities in the biomedical field.

 There are very limited colleges offering MS Biotechnology in India.
 Colleges use MS Biotechnology and MSc Biotechnology interchangeably.
 Also, NIPER considers MS Biotechnology as MS (Pharm) Biotechnology.
 Hence, it is important to confirm the specialisation offered by a particular institute beforehand.